Search

 History

-The Tiwanaka civilisation inhabited the region from 1500 BC to 1200 AD and was thriving by 700 BC with an extensive system of roads, irrigation canals and terraced farming in the Andean highlands.
-They left remains of urban centres, palaces, pyramids and temples.
-By 500 AD their influence extended into almost all of Bolivia, southern Peru, northern Chile and north-west Argentina until a period of decline set in from 1000 AD leading to complete collapse by 1200 AD.
-There are speculations as to the cause of the decline, but ultimately it remains a mystery.
+The Tiwanaku civilisation inhabited the region from 1500 BC to 1200 AD.
+They established an extensive system of roads, irrigation canals, and terraced farming in the Andean highlands.
+They left remains of urban centres, palaces, pyramids, and temples.
+At its height, their influence extended into almost all of Bolivia, southern Peru, northern Chile, and north-west Argentina.

-Regional city-states such as the Aymara kingdom rose to prominence in the aftermath of the Tiwanakans, but it was the Inca Empire that would be the next great influence on the region.
-Originally based in the Cuzco valley in Peru, the Incas (from which the Quechua people are descended) started to expand their territory and between 1476 and 1534 extended their empire to include Lake Titicaca and the Aymara kingdoms before pushing into the rest of Bolivia, as well as the north of Chile and Argentina.
+Regional city-states such as the Aymara kingdom rose to prominence after the Tiwanakans, but the Inca Empire was the subsequent significant influence on the region.
+The Quechua people are descended from the Incas.
+They were initially based in Cuzco, but extended their empire to include Lake Titicaca and the Aymara kingdoms before expanding into the rest of Bolivia and the north of Chile and Argentina.

-Internal power disputes within the Inca Empire led to civil war which weakened it giving the invading Spanish the opportunity to seize power.
 In 1532, conquistadors led by Francisco Pizarro captured the Inca ruler Atahualpa, holding him to ransom before killing him, so gaining control of the fractured empire.
-Bolivia became an unimportant backwater of the Spanish empire, called Alto Peru, until silver was discovered in Potosí.
-Potosí was founded in 1545 and the mine there was the most productive in the world funding the Spanish Crown for many years.
+Bolivia was overlooked by the Spanish empire until silver was discovered in Potosí.
+Potosí was founded in 1545 and the mine there was the most productive in the world, funding the Spanish Crown for many years.
 In 1558 Alto Peru gained autonomy from Lima and the newly found wealth led to farming communities and building in cities such as La Paz and Sucre.